This is the ultimate guide to the best Bitcoin loan platforms.

 What are the risks of a Bitcoin loan?

-Though Bitcoin loans benefit from being easily accessible and are often processed extremely quickly, they do come with their fair of share of risks, which may make them unsuitable for some people or under certain conditions.
+Though cryptocurrency loans benefit from being easily accessible and are often processed extremely quickly, they do come with their fair of share of risks, which may make them unsuitable for some people or under certain conditions.

 Since cryptocurrencies are particularly volatile, most Bitcoin loan companies will only provide loans at a low LTV, typically in the range of 20-70%.
 Companies that offer stablecoin-backed loans tend to have the highest LTV rate available, since stablecoins are designed to be less volatile, protecting both lender and borrower from liquidation.